thisdot/starter.dev-github-showcases/cra-rxjs-styled-components/README.md

 cp .env.example .env
 ```

+The project connects to a backend which is shared by all the starter showcases to get authentication tokens.

 ### OAuth Setup

 To use this app and authenticate with GitHub, we need to setup the OAuth credentials in GitHub.